BrandonXu6106/obsidianpublish/content/thoughts/A Pattern Language.md

 ### Maintenance and ownership

-- "Processes of [[maintenance]] and repair hinge on the fact of user ownership.
+- "Processes of [[maintenance.md]] and repair hinge on the fact of user ownership.
 In other words, the places where people are user-owners are kept up nicely; the places where they are not, tend to run down.
 When people have their own homes ... they extend themselves to make it personal and personal and comfortable." (p.257, Housing in Between)
 - "People cannot be genuinely comfortable and healthy in a house which is not theirs.
 All forms of rental -- whether from private landlords or public housing agencies -- work against the natural processes which allow people to form stable, self-healing communities." (p.393, Your own home)
 - "Rental areas are always the first to turn to slums.
 The mechanism is clear and well known.
 See, for example, George Sternlieb, _The Tenement Landlord_ (Rutgers University Press, 1966).
 The landlord tries to keep his maintenance and repair costs as low as possible; the residents have no incentive to maintain and repair the homes -- in fact, the opposite -- since improvements add to the wealth of the landlord, and even justify higher rent.
 And so the typical piece of rental property degenerates over the years.
 The landlords try to build new rental properties which are immune to neglect -- gardens are replaced with concrete, carpets are replaced with lineoleum, and wooden surfaces by formica: it is an attempt to make the new units maintenance-free, and to stop the slums by force; but they turn out cold and sterile and again turn into slums because nobody loves them." (p.394, Your own home)
   - "Though renting in general has a devastating impact on the environment, our experience has been that face-to-face rental, with the owners occupying the main structure, is the one kind of rental relationship that is reasonably healthy.
 The landlord is actually there, so he is directly concerned with the well-being of the life around him and with the environment" (p.721, Rooms to Rent)